ZeroPlayerRodent/firecracker/README.md

 1. Clone the repo to your machine.
 2. `cd` into to the `src` directory.
-3. Load `build.lisp` in SBCL.
+3. Load `build.lisp` in [SBCL](https://www.sbcl.org/).

 ### Running Firecracker

 1. Put your game's source code in the same directory as Firecracker
 2. Type `./firecracker <filename.lisp> <filename.asm>`
-3. Assemble the output file in dasm.
+3. Assemble the output file in [dasm](https://dasm-assembler.github.io/).

 ### Running a Firecracker game

 1. Create a C64 disk or tape image containing the game binary.
 2. Load the image on a C64 emulator.
 3. Type `SYS 32768`.

+## To-do List

+Firecracker is an experimental piece of software, there are still features that need to be added.

+Here is the list of things that need to be improved:

+- Add compiler error messages
+- Add better sound effect / music functionality
+- Improve performance of plotting functions
+- Update `LABEL`, `ROUTINE`, and `GOTO` functions to avoid duplicate names
+- Clean up code for better readability
+- Add comments to source code